-Having the right set of tires is crucial for your car's performance, whether you’re on the last lap at Spa-Francorchamps or just trying to make it home in the snow.
+Having the best tires is crucial for your car's performance, whether you’re on the last lap at Spa-Francorchamps or just trying to make it home in the snow.
 Tires are especially critical for off-road SUVs and trucks that tackle a wide variety of terrains and weather conditions on the trail, yet still need to easily transition back to real-life conditions.

-What most occasionally-off-roading truck and SUV owners need is a good set of all-terrain tires.
-These are the stock tires found on most off-roaders, which can handle almost all of the rough stuff on Saturdays yet still work well for the other six days of the week on-pavement.
+What most occasionally-off-roading truck and SUV owners are looking for is the best all-terrain tires.
+These are the stock tires found on most off-road trucks and SUVs, which can handle almost all of the rough stuff on Saturdays yet still work well for the other six days of the week on-pavement.

 Note: Make sure to get the right size for your vehicle and rims.
 Not all tires will be available in all sizes.

 These are BF Goodrich’s toughest all-terrain tires.
 They have a Baja 1000-race-derived tread compound that resists cuts, chips and tears.
 The computer-optimized tread compound guards the core against protruding objects.
 Want proof of pedigree?
-These are the stock treads on the Ford F-150 Raptor and the Jeep Wrangler Rubicon.
+These are the stock all-terrain tires for the Ford F-150 Raptor and the Jeep Wrangler Rubicon.

-These tires balance all-terrain traction with on road performance, and claim to last 35 percent longer than the competition on gravel.
+These Michelin AT tires balance all-terrain traction with on road performance, and claim to last 35 percent longer than the competition on gravel.

 We picked the best tires to help you stay mobile through the winter months.

-These tires are a little more aggressive than most of the rest seen here, slotting in between traditional all-terrains and more off-road-oriented mud-terrain tires.
+These Dick Cepek AT tires are a little more aggressive than most of the rest seen here, slotting in between traditional all-terrains and more off-road-oriented mud-terrain tires.
 The “DC Sidebiters” provide extra traction and added protection...and also, they just look cool.

 Pirelli is the tire manufacturer for Formula 1.
 These tires aren’t the most extreme all-terrains out there, but they are designed to deliver strong performance in slippery conditions and still offer a smooth, comfortable on-road ride in the dry.

-These Toyo Open Country tires emphasize durability and treadwear life, and they come backed up with an impressive 65,000-mile warranty.
+These Toyo Open Country AT tires emphasize durability and treadwear life — and they come backed up with an impressive 65,000-mile warranty.